vuejs/awesome-vue/README.md

  - [vue-draggable](https://github.com/Vivify-Ideas/vue-draggable) - Vue Drag and Drop library without any dependency.
 Simple and easy to use.
  - [vue-nestable](https://github.com/rhwilr/vue-nestable) - A simple drag & drop hierarchical list made as a vue component.
  - [vue-draggable-nested-tree](https://github.com/phphe/vue-draggable-nested-tree) - A powerful customizable draggable tree view component for Vuejs2 [@phphe](https://github.com/phphe)
+ - [vue-card-swipe](https://github.com/eshengsky/vue-card-swipe) - A touch slider for vue.js, support sliding in any direction to switch cards, compatible with PC and mobile.

 #### Autocomplete